EssentialAI/cvip/pinhole.md

 ```
 This leads us to the question, What about the values of $x,y$?
 These pixel values are relative to the origin `Principal point` of the image plane.
 Typically the origin of an image is located at the bottom left or the top left.

-Hence, there is a need to make sure the principal point overlaps with the image origin, and we add an **offset** $p_x$ and $p_y$ within the image plane to resolve this issue. **Keep in mind that this offset is not caused by the movement of the object or the camera.
+Hence, there is a need to make sure the principal point overlaps with the image origin, and we add an **offset** $o_x$ and $o_y$ within the image plane to resolve this issue. **Keep in mind that this offset is not caused by the movement of the object or the camera.
 It an intrinsic parameter of every camera.**

 The {eq}`second_eq` becomes: